findirfin/findirfin.dev/md/content/posts/Good AI.md

 ---
 # Grok
 ![](/images/Pasted%20image%2020250222143903.png)
-https://grok.com, no account needed, good free tier, generates images
+https://grok.com, good free tier, generates images

 Grok 3 is (as of right now) the best AI available to the public.
 The deepsearch mode is the best way to research anything on the internet right now.
 Something finally beat Claude Sonnet 3.5 new.